giuzero/bsc-testnet-nft/README.md

 Go to ```https://testnet.binance.org/faucet-smart``` to get 1 test BNB

 ## NFT Metadata
 Just create a db.json in your repo.
-It will be inserted in 2_deploy.js
-I'm going to use these images:
+See https://my-json-server.typicode.com/ The api endopoints will be inserted in ```2_deploy.js``` I'm going to use these images:

 "Black Drongo 烏秋" by spongebabyalwaysfull is marked with CC0 1.0